Trushar2411/weather-forecasting-prolog/readme.md

 3.  ⚙️ Query the system for predictions:
     ```
     ?- forecast_weather(dusseldorf, Date, Temperature, SolarRadiation).
     ```
 4. 📝 Modify the knowledge base (weather_data.pl) to:

-    Add more cities
+    - Add more cities.
-    Include new parameters
+    - Include new parameters.

 ## 🔮 Future Scope
 - 🔮 **Add More Cities**: Expand to other locations across Germany and beyond.